Getting Prepared for an

 Jerry Emanuelson's email address on EMP-related matters is email@example.com.
 I am glad to answer brief questions on this subject, and email from readers is very valuable in helping me to improve this web site; but please don't be one of those people who sends me pages of questions and expects me to spend hours answering them for free.
 (I actually do get email like that.)
 Also, please be aware of the fact that more than half of all the email that I get regarding my rather large web site consists of questions that are already answered on the pages of the web site.
 I know that there is a lot of material to go through on this web site, but please try to read through the parts that seem to be relevant to your questions before emailing me.
 And please be patient since my web sites cover much more than just EMP, and I am constantly buried in email.

 If you have numerous questions regarding EMP and your personal situation, I am available for individual consulting via email and phone on a flat fee per hour basis.
 Whether you want to purchase an hour of my time or several hours, I am pretty good at understanding individual situations using email and/or phone and suggesting possible solutions and answers.
+I was raised on a farm, but spent most of my life living in a city.
+My career has been spent working in production factories as well as on isolated mountaintops in the Rocky Mountains.
+So I have a good understanding of a wide range of situations.

 For additional information on preparedness, especially as it relates to electromagnetic pulse, there were a special series of excellent internet radio programs on the subject produced by EMPactAmerica in September, 2011.
 Those radio programs are available free at http://www.empactradio.org.